Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

         return f"Successfully updated {table_name}"
 $$;
 ```

-### Running the Sproc in Snowflake
+### Running the Sproc

-In order to run the sproc in Snowflake you have a few options.
-Any sproc in Snowflake can be invoked through SQL as follows:
+In the above step, we only created a Stored procedure.
+However, we need to invoke `CALL` on the SPROC to actually perform those aggregations and calculations.

+To calculate `final_agg` and update the `DAILY_CITY_METRICS` table, you can run the following SQL command in the SQL file `steps/06_load_daily_city_metrics.sql` from VS Code.

 ```sql
 CALL LOAD_DAILY_CITY_METRICS_SP();
 ```

 You can also simply run the entire script from Snowsight UI or VS Code.
-Execute the `steps/06_load_daily_city_metrics.sql` script by selecting Run all from VS Code.
+Execute the `steps/06_load_daily_city_metrics.sql` script by selecting Execute All from VS Code.

 ### Viewing What Happened in Snowflake

 The [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake is a very power feature, that logs every query run against your Snowflake account, no matter which tool or process initiated it.
 And this is especially helpful when working with client tools and APIs.

 The stored procedure we invoked in the previous step `LOAD_DAILY_CITY_METRICS_SP` would be logged in the Query History tab in the Snowsight UI.

 ### More on the Snowpark API

 In this step we're starting to really use the Snowpark DataFrame API for data transformations.
 The Snowpark API provides the same functionality as the [Spark SQL API](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/index.html).
 To begin with you need to create a Snowpark session object.
 Like PySpark, this is accomplished with the `Session.builder.configs().create()` methods.

 When building a Snowpark Python sproc the contract is that the first argument to the entry point (or handler) function is a Snowpark session.

 The first thing you'll notice in the `steps/06_load_daily_city_metrics.sql` script is that we have some functions which use SQL to create objects in Snowflake and to check object status.
 To issue a SQL statement to Snowflake with the Snowpark API you use the `session.sql()` function, like you'd expect.
 Here's one example: